-d.
-Adopt and follow policies and procedures that maximize resident independence, dignity, choice, and decisionmaking to permit residents to age in place, so that moves due to changes in functional status are minimized or avoided.
+- c.
+Have sufficient staff available, taking into account the physical plant and firesafety features of the building, to assist with the evacuation of residents in an emergency. - d.
+Adopt and follow policies and procedures that maximize resident independence, dignity, choice, and decisionmaking to permit residents to age in place, so that moves due to changes in functional status are minimized or avoided. - e.

-- e.
 Allow residents or, if applicable, a resident's representative, designee, surrogate, guardian, or attorney in fact to make a variety of personal choices, participate in developing service plans, and share responsibility in decisionmaking. - f.
 Implement the concept of managed risk. - g.
 Provide, directly or through contract, the services of a person licensed under part I of chapter 464. - h.
 In addition to the training mandated in s.
 429.52, provide specialized training as defined by rule for facility staff. - 5.4.
 A facility that is licensed to provide extended congregate care services is exempt from the criteria for continued residency set forth in rules adopted under s.
 429.41.
 A licensed facility must adopt its own requirements within guidelines for continued residency set forth by rule.
 However, the facility may not serve residents who require 24-hour nursing supervision.
-A licensed facility that provides extended congregate care services must also provide each resident with a written copy of facility policies governing admission and retention. - 5.
-The primary purpose of extended congregate care services is to allow residents, as they become more impaired, the option of remaining in a familiar setting from which they would otherwise be disqualified for continued residency.
-A facility licensed to provide extended congregate care services may also admit an individual who exceeds the admission criteria for a facility with a standard license, if the individual is determined appropriate for admission to the extended congregate care facility.

-- 6. Before the admission of an individual to a facility licensed to provide extended congregate care services, the individual must undergo a medical examination as provided in s.
+A licensed facility that provides extended congregate care services must also provide each resident with a written copy of facility policies governing admission and retention.

+- 5. The primary purpose of extended congregate care services is to allow residents, as they become more impaired, the option of remaining in a familiar setting from which they would otherwise be disqualified for continued residency.
+A facility licensed to provide extended congregate care services may also admit an individual who exceeds the admission criteria for a facility with a standard license, if the individual is determined appropriate for admission to the extended congregate care facility. - 6.
+Before the admission of an individual to a facility licensed to provide extended congregate care services, the individual must undergo a medical examination as provided in s.
 429.26(4) and the facility must develop a preliminary service plan for the individual. - 7.
 If When a facility can no longer provide or arrange for services in accordance with the resident's service plan and needs and the facility's policy, the facility $\underline{\text{must}}$ $\underline{\text{shall}}$ make arrangements for relocating the person in accordance with s.
 429.28(1)(k). - 8.
-Failure to provide extended congregate care services may result in denial of extended congregate care license renewal.

-The agency may deny or revoke a facility's extended congregate care license for not meeting the standards of an extended congregate care license or for any of the grounds listed in this subsection.

-- (c) A limited nursing services license shall be issued to a facility that provides services beyond those authorized in paragraph (a) and as specified in this paragraph. - 1.
+Failure to provide extended congregate care services may result in denial of extended congregate care license renewal. - (c) A limited nursing services license shall be issued to a facility that provides services beyond those authorized in paragraph (a) and as specified in this paragraph. - 1.
 In order for limited nursing services to be provided in a facility licensed under this part, the agency must first determine that all requirements established in law and rule are met and must specifically designate, on the facility's license, that such services may be provided.
-Such designation may be made at the time of initial licensure or licensure renewal relicensure, or upon request in writing by a licensee under this part and part II of chapter 408.
+This Such designation may be made at the time of initial licensure or licensure renewal relicensure, or upon request in writing by a licensee under this part and part II of chapter 408.
 Notification of approval or denial of such request shall be made in accordance with part II of chapter 408.
 An existing facility that qualifies facilities qualifying to provide limited nursing services must shall have maintained a standard license and may not have been subject to administrative sanctions that affect the health, safety, and welfare of residents for the previous 2 years or since initial licensure if the facility has been licensed for less than 2 years.